shishir-dey/rust-samples/README.md

-# Rust-101
+# rust-samples
-A repository for practicing the Rust programming language.
+A repository for learning about the Rust programming language.